-Ian Poulter pinpointed Hunter Mahan's chip-in at the 12th hole as the turning point of their semi-final clash at the WGC-Accenture Match Play.
+Ian Poulter pinpointed Hunter Mahan's chip-in at the 12th hole as the turning point of their semi-final clash.

 The Englishman ultimately fell to a convincing 4&3 defeat, but insists he was still very much in contention before a moment of magic from Mahan on the back nine.